SorellaLabs/brontes/book/mev_inspectors/sandwich.md

 # Sandwich Inspector

 A Sandwich attacks is a type of MEV strategy where an attacker manipulates the market price of assets on AMMs to extract value from a victim's trade.
-It involves three steps:
+It can be boiled down to three steps:

-1. **Front-run:** The attacker purchases an asset before the victim's transaction, artificially raising its market price right up to the victim's limit price.
+1. **Front-run:** The attacker purchases an asset before the victim's transaction, artificially raising its market price up to the victim's limit price.
-2. **Victim Transaction:** The victim unknowingly buys the asset at this inflated price.
+2. **Victim Transaction:** The victim unknowingly buys the asset at the inflated price.
 3. **Back-run:** The attacker sells the asset immediately after, correcting the price and securing a profit.

 ## Sandwich Inspector Methodology

-The Sandwich Inspector identifies Sandwich attacks by analyzing the following:
+The Sandwich Inspector identifies Sandwich attacks by:

 ### 1 **Retrieves Relevant Transactions**